- SB3UGUI (Latest)

 - Open the FBX you exported from Blender.

 - If it throws an error about faces needing to be triangulated, go back to Blender and triangulate any meshes that have square faces.
+(No longer necessary, but I still recommend pre-triangulating before exporting).

 - Begin replacing the meshes, one by one.